exercism/java/concepts/switch-statement/about.md

    No more confusion!

-In addition, a feature called `Guarded Patterns` was added, which allows you to do checks in the case label itself.
+In addition, a feature called `Guarded Patterns` was added in Java 21, which allows you to do checks in the case label itself.

 ```java
 String dayOfMonth = getDayOfMonth();